Clay Lacy Aviation: History

 In November 2021, Transport Canada certified Clay Lacy's FAA Part 145 Repair Station at Waterbury-Oxford Airport to provide aircraft maintenance services for Canadian-registered business jets.
+It earned European maintenance certification from EASA in 2021, and authorization from Mexico's Federal Civil Aviation Agency in 2022.

 The FAA recognized Clay Lacy in March 2023 as meeting the standards of the agency's safety management system voluntary program (SMSVP).
 The FAA validation placed the company among the top 2% of Part 135 operators in the U.S. that have completed the agency's SMSVP process and demonstrated a culture of safety promotion.

 In March 2024, Clay Lacy Aviation became a dealer and installer of Starlink, SpaceX's low-earth orbit satellite in-flight internet service.
 It will install the high-speed, global-coverage solutions at its Van Nuys and Oxford MROs.

 Its founder, Clay Lacy, received a lifetime achievement award from Aviation Week Network's 66th Laureate Awards, held in March 2024.
 The award recognized his career milestones and aviation achievements, including Lacy being "instrumental in launching the business jet era."

+In November 2024, Clay Lacy Aviation was awarded a lease for a new FBO at Friedman Memorial Airport (KSUN) in Sun Valley, Idaho.

+When completed in 2027, the facility will offer a 4,500-sq-ft terminal, more than 110,000 sq ft of hangar space that will accommodate ultra-long-range business jets, a 14,500-sq-ft enclosed vehicle parking garage, and four acres of ramp.